Employee burnout is real and has been on the rise for the past few years.

 - Track how they spend their hours.

-- See which projects take up a lot of time.
+- See which projects take up the most time.

 - Ensure employees take adequate breaks.